KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 ### WaveTrap

-WAVETRAP is a Push-Button IQ Recorder intended to make capturing RF Data in the field fast and simple.
+WAVETRAP is a collection of GNURadio flowgraphs intended to make capturing RF Data in the field fast and simple.

 https://github.com/muaddib1984/wavetrap